everycure-org/matrix/docs/src/onboarding/index.md

 for the dependent services (at the moment only OpenAI).
 Reach out to the team through Slack if you need a credential.

+### Read raw data from GCS

+To read the raw data you do not actually have to be authenticated with gcloud.
+This is because we leverage hadoop/spark to read the data from GCS and the repository contains a `read-only` service account key that is used by the spark jobs.
+This file is encrypted however, so you will need to decrypt it.
+For this we use `git-crypt`.

+Please follow the [instructions on git-crypt](./git-crypt.md) to be able to read the data by decrypting the file.
+In essence, we ask you to share a public key with us, which we will use to encrypt the secret.
+This way, we can easily share secrets with each other without exposing them to the rest of the world.

 ## Kedro